-- 9. Temporary Signs, Banners, Flags: Temporary signs, not specifically regulated in any other section of this Ordinance, including but not limited to: political or campaign signs, real estate signs, signs for special events or activities, air or gas filled signs, banners, flags, and the like shall be permitted subject to the following conditions: - a.
-No temporary sign or devices shall be located in the public right-of-way, attached to any utility pole, or located within five (5) feet from any street right-of-way. - b.
-All temporary signs must be removed within fourteen (14) days of the conclusion of the event, activity, election, sale, etc., for which the temporary sign is displayed. - c.
-The total area and height of temporary signage shall not exceed the following standards: - i.
-In residential districts, temporary signage shall be limited to six (6) square feet in area and six (6) feet in height. - ii.
-In all commercial and industrial districts, temporary signage shall not exceed thirty-two (32) square feet of total sign area per side or a height of eight (8) feet. - 10.
-Seasonal produce and farm product stands.

-E. Signs Prohibited Throughout the Township: The following signs are prohibited throughout the Township, notwithstanding anything to the contrary in this Chapter.

-- 1. Unsafe Signs: Any sign which is structurally or electrically unsafe. - 2.
+- allowed for every 10 lineal feet of road frontage per parcel.
+Signs located within the required front yard shall be at least 10 feet apart. - 2.
+Directional, identification, traffic warning, or government signs, provided the size of each sign does not exceed four square feet and three feet in height and each sign is located at least five feet from any lot line. - 3.
+Flags of any nation, state, city, township, government, government authorized agency, or educational institution. - 4.
+Seasonal produce and farm product stands - I. Temporary Signs, Banners, Flags: Temporary signs shall be permitted subject to the following conditions: - 1.
+No temporary sign or devices shall be located in the public right-of-way, attached to any utility pole, or located within five (5) feet from any street right-of-way. - 2.
+All temporary signs must be removed within fourteen (14) days of the conclusion of the event, activity, election, sale, etc., for which the temporary sign is displayed. - 3.
+The total area and height of temporary signage shall not exceed the following standards: - a.
+In residential districts, temporary signage shall be limited to six (6) square feet in area and six (6) feet in height. - b.
+In all commercial and industrial districts, temporary signage shall not exceed thirty-two (32) square feet of total sign area per side or a height of eight (8) feet. - J. Signs Prohibited Throughout the Township: The following signs are prohibited throughout the Township, notwithstanding anything to the contrary in this Chapter. - 1.
+Unsafe Signs: Any sign which is structurally or electrically unsafe. - 2.
 Utility Poles and Landscaping: Any sign erected on a utility pole, directional sign post, or landscaping including trees.
 Prohibited signs shall not include street signs erected by the township, county, state, or federal government or a public transit agency. - 3.
-Businesses No Longer Existing (Abandoned Signs): Any business sign or sign structure now or hereafter existing which advertises a business conducted or a product sold, which no longer exists or is no longer in business on the premises on which the sign is located.
-Such sign shall be considered abandoned and shall, within 30 days after such abandonment, be removed by the sign owner, owner of the property where the sign is located, or other party having control over such sign. - 4.
 Sign Structure Without Sign: Any sign structure or frame no longer supporting or containing a sign.
 The owner of the property where the sign is located shall, within 30 days of the removal of the message portion of the sign, either replace the entire message portion of the sign or remove the remaining components of the sign.
-This subsection shall not be construed to prevent the changing of the message of a sign.

-5. Other Signs Prohibited: Other signs not expressly permitted shall be prohibited.
+This subsection shall not be construed to prevent the changing of the message of a sign. - 4.
+Other Signs Prohibited: Other signs not expressly permitted shall be prohibited.

-F. District Regulations
+K. District Regulations

 - 1. Signs Permitted in Agricultural and Residential Districts: - a.
 For each dwelling unit, one (1) address sign - b.
-Small accessory signs no more than four (4) square feet in area, such as no trespassing signs, garage sale signs, and signs warning of animals.
-The total area of all small accessory signs on one premise shall not exceed eight (8) square feet. - c.
-One (1) subdivision entrance sign per vehicle entrance may be permitted on private property in compliance with the corner clearance provisions and shall not exceed twenty-four (24) square feet in area or a height of six (6) feet above grade.
+Small accessory signs no more than four (4) square feet in area.
+The total area of all small accessory signs on one premise shall not exceed eight (8) square feet.

+one (1) subdivision entrance sign per vehicle entrance may be permitted on private property in compliance with the corner clearance provisions and shall not exceed twenty-four (24) square feet in area or a height of six (6) feet above grade.
 The location and appearance of all subdivision/condominium signs shall be subject to review and approval by the Planning Commission at the time of site plan review, provided that such signs shall be located no closer than twelve (12) feet from any property line.
-Adequate provisions shall also be made at the time of site plan review to insure continued maintenance of the sign. - d.
-No more than one (1) freestanding and one (1) wall institutional sign for schools, churches, libraries, or similar institutions having an area of no more than thirty-two (32) square feet, having a height of no more than six (6) feet above the established grade, and located no closer than ten (10) feet from any property line. - e.
-Signs of a combined area of not more than thirty-two (32) square feet advertising the name and activities of a permitted nonresidential use or legal non-conforming use.
-Said sign shall be located on the same parcel as the use.
-Signs for discontinued legal non-conforming uses shall be removed as provided for in this Chapter. - f.
-Customary farm and crop signs on active farms.
+Adequate provisions shall also be made at the time of site plan review to insure continued maintenance of the sign.